Installing and Using Docker Compose

 command: |

-available in your executor.
-If you are constructing your own docker images, consider reading the custom docker images document.
+If you are constructing your own Docker images, consider reading the custom docker images page.

 - run: